longevityframework/longevity/manual/ptype/properties.md

 ---

 In our `PType`, when we talk about the fields of the `Persistent` type, we talk about properties, or `Props`.
-Properties follow a path from the root of the persistent object, and take on the type of that field in the persistent.
+Properties map to underlying members within the [persistent object](../persistent), at any depth.
+They follow a path from the root of the persistent object, and take on the type of that member in the persistent.
 We typically define them in a singleton object `props` inside the `PType`.
 Here's an example defining a couple of properties:

 ```scala
 import longevity.subdomain.embeddable.Entity